Costa Rica Good News Report

 We Love Meeting New People & Talking to Strangers. .

-My husband, Kevin. . well, he's a talker!
-He was a salesman back in Canada and also when we lived in the Bahamas.
-He's never lost that love and excitement of turning a total stranger into a friend.
-If he's walking from our house to downtown Santa Ana, you can count on him searching out a new friend he started talking to on the side of the road.
-When he's enjoying a cup of coffee at the soda next to the Banco Nacional waiting for a client, he'll stir up a conversation with two or more new friends.
+Well. .
+I am a talker!
+I was a salesman back in Canada and also when we lived in the Bahamas.
+I've never lost that love and excitement of turning a total stranger into a friend.
+If I'm walking from our house to downtown Santa Ana, I love to search out a new friend.
+When I am enjoying a cup of coffee at the soda next to the Banco Nacional waiting for a client, I'll stir up a conversation with two or more new friends.
 This happens every day.
-Kevin is like a dog who returns home with a bone or a cat that arrives at the front door with a mouse in his grasp.
 This is all an integral part of the PURA VIDA Lifestyle!
 In the early 1900's, William Butler Yeats penned, "A stranger is a friend I haven't met yet."
-Kevin seems to live by this popular adage!
+I try to live by this popular adage!
 And it's so easy to do so here in Costa Rica.
 This is only one reason why we love it here!

 We Usually Eat Healthy, but Enjoying Chicharrónes Once in a While is a Treat that We Allow Ourselves. .